 - Bar Mleczny - Meaning milk bar in Polish, bar mleczny were cheap cafeteria-style places for workers to eat started around the turn of the previous century.
 While the food was primarily based on dairy products (thus, the name) other items were also available, such as pierogi (dumplings).
 With independence and the move toward a capitalist economy, most of the milk bars were closed.
 However, a few still exist as nostalgia and offer traditional polish food at low prices.

 - Museums - Warsaw has a great offering of museums for tourists.
 One of the highlights is the National Museum hosting a large collection of artworks from both Poland and abroad.
 The Polin Museum is a museum dedicated to the history of the Polish Jews from the times when Jews immigrated to Poland fleeing persecution in Western Europe to the post-soviet state of the Jewish community today.
-Another museum certainly worth a visit is Warsaw Rising Museum which focuses on the Warsaw Uprising of 1944 along with the allied airlift during that time.
-In addition to these museum, travelers can find various others located in the city focusing on a wider range of topics.
+Another museum certainly worth a visit is the Warsaw Rising Museum which focuses on the Warsaw Uprising of 1944 along with the allied airlift during that time.
+In addition to these museums, travelers can find various others located in the city focusing on a wider range of topics.

 - Palace of Culture and Science - Constructed during the rule of the communist government with support from the Soviet government, the Palace of Culture and Science is a Stalinist architecture building located near the central train station.
 A multiplex cinema, theaters, and even a swimming pool can be found in the tower.
 Tourists often visit for the terrace on the 30th floor offering a panoramic view of the city.
 Nowadays the tower is controversial with many citizens viewing it as a reminder of communist times and the Soviet-backed regime.